-Does the article say something new and interesting enough to warrant publication?
+Does the article say something new and interesting?
 Does it add to the body of knowledge?
 Is the research question an important one?
-In order to determine its originality and appropriateness for the journal, it might be helpful to consider the article in the context of the wider published research, using tools such as Web of Science or Scopus.
-How does it compare to the most highly cited or downloaded papers in the field?
-If the research has been covered previously, forward any relevant references to the Editor.
+How does the manuscript compare to the most highly-cited or downloaded papers in the field?
+Tools such as Web of Science or Scopus can help answer these questions.
+If the research has been covered previously, forward any relevant references to the editor.

 Layout and format

-Does it clearly describe the article?
-Does it include the most important keywords (consider how you search for research articles) and demonstrate the significance of the research?
-Does it make sense?!
+Does it clearly describe the article and include the most important keywords?
+(Consider how you search for research articles.)
+Does it demonstrate the significance of the research and make sense?

 Have all mandatory fields been completed?
-Does it accurately reflect the content of the article?
+Does the abstract accurately reflect the content of the article?

 Does this describe what the author hoped to achieve and clearly articulate the research question?
 Has the author provided a summary of the current research literature to provide context?
 Is it clear how this is being challenged or built upon?
 Are there any important works that have been omitted?

-This is where the author should explain clearly what was discovered in the research.
+This is where the author should explain their findings.
 Are results presented clearly?
 You should consider the merits and appropriateness of the author’s analysis.

 Are the claims in this section reasonable and supported by the results?
 Are the findings consistent with the author’s expectations?
 Do the conclusions adequately tie together the other elements of the paper?
 Does the article support or contradict previous theories?
 Does the author explain how the research has added to the body of knowledge?